The Kennel Murder Case (film)

-In the film, dog show competitor Archer Coe is found murdered within his own bedroom.
-There is a long list of suspects, since the victim had antagonized members of his own family, his own lover, and his own employees.
-The corpse of the victim's brother is soon found, hidden in a closet.
-One of the other suspects survives a knife attack, and the dog of Coe's neighbor is found to be seriously injured.
+In the film, dog show competitor and fine china collector, Archer Coe, is found murdered within his own bedroom.
+There is a long list of suspects, since the victim had antagonized members of his family, his lover, and his employees.
+The corpse of the victim's brother is soon found, hidden in a coat closet.
+One of the other suspects survives a surprise knife attack, and the dog of Coe's neighbor is found to be seriously injured in his own house.
 Vance has to deduce the motives behind the attacks in order to figure out who killed Coe.

 Plot

 When Philo Vance's dog does not make it into the final of the Long Island Kennel Club's dog show, fellow competitor Archer Coe (Robert Barrat) is disappointed, having hoped to savor a victory over Vance.
 The next morning Coe is found dead, locked inside his bedroom.
 District Attorney Markham (Robert McWade) and Police Sergeant Heath (Eugene Pallette) assume it was suicide, because Coe was shot through the head and was found holding a pistol.
 Vance is not convinced.
 He soon finds evidence that Coe was murdered.
-Coroner Dr. Doremus (Etienne Girardot) determines the victim had bled to death internally from a stab wound.
+Coroner Dr. Doremus (Etienne Girardot) later determines the victim had bled to death internally from a stab wound.